dnarain-astro/docs/astro/lineage-overview.md

 - Easily see the blast radius of any job failures or changes to data by visualizing the relationship between jobs and datasets.
 - Identify where key data is used in jobs across an organization.

-These capabilities translate into real world benefits by:
+These capabilities translate can be used to achieve the following benefits:

-- Making recovery from complex failures quicker.
+- Make recovery from complex failures quicker.
 The faster you can identify the problem and the blast radius, the easier it is to solve and prevent any erroneous decisions being made from bad data.
-- Making it easier for teams to work together across an organization.
+- Make it easier for teams to work together across an organization.
 Visualizing the full scope of where a dataset is used reduces “sleuthing” time.
-- Helping ensure compliance with data regulations by fully understanding where data is used.
+- Ensure compliance with data regulations by fully understanding where data is used.